withastro/.github/GOVERNANCE.md

 - Define project direction and planning
 - Create, administer, and manage access to all third-party services/accounts to which the project has access.
-- Ensure [voting](#voting) is carried out according to governance, resolve deadlocks, and veto the result of a vote in extreme situations when deemed necessary for the sake of the project.
+- Ensure voting is carried out according to governance.
+See [Voting](#voting) below.
 - Oversee moderation of community spaces such as GitHub and Discord, provide guidance, and enforce the decisions of moderators when necessary.

 #### Nomination